Hervé Le Lay is identified as “an experienced and well-versed arbitration practitioner” known for his “efficient and thorough” approach.

 He acts as counsel or arbitrator in arbitration proceedings and before state courts.
 Also, he often assists clients at a pre-litigation stage, including in mediations or conciliations.

-He also has a vast experience in sport-related arbitration (disciplinary, regulatory and commercial disputes) before the Court of Arbitration for Sports as well as before the French National Olympic and Sports Committee and non-specialised arbitral institutions (ICC).
+An arbitrator of the Court of Arbitration for Sports (CAS), he also has a vast experience in sport-related arbitration (disciplinary, regulatory and commercial disputes) before sport disputes bodies and non-specialised arbitral institutions (ICC).

 Hervé Le Lay has experience in international trade law and has assisted in proceedings before the WTO and the European Commission.